 In addition to development support, E-Government Center of Moldova, also purchased product support from WSO2.

 " We had an architecture review before going into production, with four months of testing and tuning, and we got bigger numbers after implementing WSO2’s suggestions.
 So when we went into production, we knew it was done. "

 “With product support from WSO2, we have the confidence that what we deliver is according to spec and is scalable, elastic and secure enough to meet our needs,” says Mr. Turcanu.

 The MConnect interoperability platform provides the basis of a data exchange through which different government agencies can access information.
-At present, this platform primarily takes advantage of three products from the WSO2 platform: WSO2 Data Services Server (WSO2 DSS), WSO2 Enterprise Service Bus (WSO2 ESB), WSO2 Business Activity Monitor, and WSO2 Identity Server.
+At present, this platform primarily takes advantage of four products from the WSO2 platform: WSO2 Data Services Server (WSO2 DSS), WSO2 Enterprise Service Bus (WSO2 ESB), WSO2 Business Activity Monitor, and WSO2 Identity Server.

 WSO2 Data Services Server allows data to be exposed as Web services and enables users to access data securely from a centralized point within MConnect.
 Through WSO2 DSS, ministries and agencies within the Republic of Moldova now are exchanging data in ways that previously were not possible.

 “In the past, if ministries or agencies wanted to access data from the system, they would have to build a solution or do a change request to an existing system.
 Many times the costs were too high to justify the investment,” Mr. Reaboi recalled.
 “With WSO2 DSS, these users can access data via a secure service from a central point simply by using an SQL query or stored procedure.”